anuragkapur/anuragkapur.github.io/blog/programming/javascript/_posts/2019-02-02-javascript-reference-guide.md

             }
     ```
 * Functions are just objects under the hood
-* Spread operator - like varargs in java
+* Spread operator, aka rest parameter syntax - like varargs in java
     ```javascript
     var addAll = (...a) => {
         var sum = 0;